 A. Develop a Short-term Strategic Plan for IT including a Dashboard for senior staff to monitor operational progress towards achieving goals.
+Terry to provide status update by noon 7/10/24

 Status: Administrative Fundamentals

 It is essential to have the proper governance and policies defined to drive the direction of VIHA's technology landscape.
 A successful governance implementation will require support from the entire organization and a culture shift to support processes under the new model.
 This shift will need executive sponsorship to help drive the establishment and execution of new policies.
 Management's lack of commitment may deliver half-implemented processes or zero traction toward change.
 Critical activities involved with this include: